-This page has been updated in November2020 based on the temporary rules, routines and recommendations that have been introduced by the Swedish Government because of the current coronavirus/covid-19 situation.
+This page was updated in June 2021 based on the special rules, routines and recommendations that apply due to the coronavirus / covid-19.

 Sick pay (first 14 days of sick leave)

-For the first 14 days of your illness, your reimbursement is paid from the University – this is called sick pay.
+During the first 14 days of illness, your reimbursement is paid by the university – this is called sick pay.
 Sick pay amounts to 80 percent of your ordinary salary.

 Sickness benefit (sick leave longer than 14 days)

-From the 15th day of being on sick leave, you will not receive sick pay from the university.
-Instead, you need to apply for sickness benefit from Försäkringskassan (the Swedish Social Insurance Agency).
+From your 15th day of illness, you will not receive sick pay from Umeå University but instead you need to apply for sickness benefit from the Swedish Social Insurance Agency (Försäkringskassan).

-Read more about sickness benefit on the Social Insurance Agency webpage: Sickness benefit for employees .
+Read more about sickness benefit Social Insurance Agency

 Salary deduction based upon period of absence from work